 Dr. Melissa Caspary

-Dr. Melissa Caspary is an assistant professor of biology at Georgia Gwinnett College.
+Dr. Melissa Caspary is an associate professor of biology at Georgia Gwinnett College.
 She teaches botany, mycology, conservation biology, integrated science and biology to undergraduate students.

 She was awarded her doctorate degree from the Odum School of Ecology at the University of Georgia, where she performed research on plant communities of granite rock outcrop habitats in the Piedmont of the southeastern United States.

 Caspary’s research interests include the exploration of regional biogeographic change of rare plant species’ distributions due to climate change and disturbance, ecological community networks of plants and their pollinators in specialized habitats, and integrating active learning and technology into science education.
 She has published and presented on disturbance and invasion in granite rock outcrop plant communities, native plant propagation and habitat restoration in the southeastern United States, and the role of problem based learning and technology in science education.

 Before her time at GGC, Caspary served as a conservation ecologist and curator of conservation collections at the State Botanical Garden of Georgia.
 She also taught botany at Brenau University and environmental science at North Georgia University.

 - Doctorate – ecology – University of Georgia

 - Bachelor’s – earth and environmental science – Lehigh University

 - Biogeographic change in rare species’ distributions